Lynch Public Records Directory

 Elections & Voter Records

-Voters in Lynch, Nebraska are served by the Boyd County Clerk, who serves as the county's election commissioner.
-The Boyd County Clerk/Election Office is located at 401 Thayer Street, Butte, NE 68722, phone (402) 775-2301.
-This office administers all federal, state, county, and municipal elections for Lynch residents, maintains voter registration rolls, processes absentee ballots, and certifies election results.
-Nebraska voters can register online through the Nebraska Secretary of State's website at https://www.nebraska.gov/apps/sos/voter-registration/ or by submitting a paper voter registration application to the County Clerk.
-The voter registration deadline is 6:00 PM on the third Friday before any election (21 days before Election Day for in-person registration; 6:00 PM on the second Friday before Election Day for online registration, though this varies by election).
-Nebraskans must provide a valid Nebraska driver's license or state ID number, or the last four digits of their Social Security number.
-Lynch holds municipal elections for Village Board members and other village offices; as a village, Lynch is governed by a Village Board rather than a mayor-council system, though the board may appoint a village chairperson.
-Municipal elections in Nebraska villages are typically held in the spring (first Tuesday in May) of odd-numbered years, meaning the next Lynch village election will be in May 2025 and May 2027.
-Candidate filing information and local ballot measures can be obtained from the Boyd County Clerk or the Lynch Village Clerk at (402) 569-2455.
-Lynch residents can find their assigned polling place by contacting the Boyd County Clerk or visiting the Nebraska Secretary of State's voter information portal at https://www.votercheck.necvr.ne.gov/voterview.
-Most Lynch voters cast ballots at a polling location within the village on Election Day.
+Registration deadlines are 6:00 PM on the third Friday before any election for in-person registration (21 days before Election Day), while online registration closes at 6:00 PM on the second Friday before Election Day, though this can vary.
+A valid Nebraska driver's license or state ID number, or the last four digits of a Social Security number, is required.
+Municipal elections in Lynch elect Village Board members and other village offices.
+As a village, the community is governed by a Village Board rather than a mayor-council system, though the board may appoint a village chairperson.
+Nebraska villages typically hold municipal elections on the first Tuesday in May of odd-numbered years, meaning the next elections will occur in May 2025 and May 2027.
+Candidate filing information and details about local ballot measures are available from the Boyd County Clerk or the Lynch Village Clerk at (402) 569-2455.
+Residents can find their assigned polling place by contacting the Boyd County Clerk or visiting the Nebraska Secretary of State's voter information portal at https://www.votercheck.necvr.ne.gov/voterview.
+Most local voters cast ballots at a polling location within the village on Election Day.
 Nebraska public records law makes certain election records publicly accessible, including voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission, candidate filing documents, and precinct-level election results.
-In the November 2024 general election, Boyd County reported voter turnout of approximately 70-75%, consistent with Nebraska's typically high voter participation rates in presidential elections.
-Looking ahead to November 3, 2026, Lynch and Boyd County voters will decide several important races.
-Nebraska's U.S. Senate seat (Class II) is not up for election in 2026; the state's gubernatorial election occurs in 2026, with the Governor and other constitutional officers on the ballot.
-Nebraska's unicameral Legislature (State Senate) holds elections every two years, with approximately half the districts up each cycle; Lynch is part of Legislative District 40, which will be on the 2026 ballot.
+Looking ahead to November 3, 2026, voters in Lynch and across the county will decide several important races.
+Nebraska's U.S. Senate seat (Class II) is not up for election in 2026, but the state's gubernatorial election occurs that year, with the Governor and other constitutional officers on the ballot.
+Nebraska's unicameral Legislature holds elections every two years, with roughly half the districts up each cycle.
+Lynch is part of Legislative District 40, which will appear on the 2026 ballot.
 Boyd County offices up for election in 2026 may include County Commissioner seats (three commissioners serve staggered four-year terms), County Clerk, County Treasurer, Register of Deeds, and other county officials depending on the election cycle.
-Specific candidate information will be available from the County Clerk beginning in early 2026.
-Nebraska voters may request early voting (in-person at the County Clerk's office beginning 30 days before Election Day) or vote by mail with an absentee ballot.
-To request a mail-in ballot, voters must submit an application to the Boyd County Clerk, which can be done online, by mail, or in person; the deadline for requesting a mail ballot is 6:00 PM on the second Friday before Election Day.
-Completed absentee ballots must be received by the County Clerk by 8:00 PM on Election Day.
+Specific candidate information will be available from the Boyd County Clerk beginning in early 2026.
+Nebraska voters may request early voting in person at the Boyd County Clerk's office beginning 30 days before Election Day, or vote by mail with an absentee ballot.
+To request a mail-in ballot, voters must submit an application to the Boyd County Clerk online, by mail, or in person; the deadline is 6:00 PM on the second Friday before Election Day.
+Completed absentee ballots must be received by the Boyd County Clerk by 8:00 PM on Election Day.

 Frequently Asked Questions